singlestore-labs/singlestoredb-dev-image/README.md

 Here is an example workflow which runs SingleStore as a service and queries it from the job.
 Unfortunately Gitlab does not support Docker healthchecks for services, so additional logic must be added to wait for SingleStore to be ready.
 There is a [three year old issue](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/3984) to address this problem in Gitlab, so hopefully this can be simplified eventually.

 > **Note**
-> Make sure you add your SingleStore license key to Gitlab secrets under the key `SINGLESTORE_LICENSE`.
+> You can add your SingleStore license key to Gitlab secrets under the key `SINGLESTORE_LICENSE`.

 ```yaml
 image: debian